akseldeneken/TC2037-Evidence-4-Demonstration-of-a-Programming-Paradigm/README.md

 - #include <chrono> for simulating wait times during file uploads

+Although the standard libraries <thread>, <mutex>, and <condition_variable> were used, they do not solve the problem logic on their own.
+They only provide the basic tools for implementing concurrency, but all the semaphore logic, memory control, synchronization between threads, and execution flow was designed and implemented manually.
+No external libraries were used to abstract or automate the desired behavior.

 The main structure revolves around a class called File, which represents a file to be uploaded.
 Each File object contains its attributes (name, size, upload speed, etc.) and an operator() function that executes when the object is called from a thread.
 The function performs semaphore wait logic, memory verification, upload simulation with a progress bar, and resource release upon completion.

 A key snippet of semaphore synchronization is as follows: